kdubovikov/blog/_posts/2021-07-25-blazing-encoders.md

 ## Perfornamce

-[This simple benckmark](https://github.com/kdubovikov/blazing-encoders/blob/master/examples/benchmark_blazing_encoders.py) generates a random dataset with a given number of rows, columns, and unique categories in each column.
+[This simple benckmark](https://github.com/kdubovikov/blazing-encoders/blob/master/examples/benchmark_blazing_encoders.py) generates a random dataset with given number of rows, columns and unique categories in each column.
 Then, it measures the time it took to compute target encodings with `blazing_encoders` and `category_encoders`.

-Tests show that data-parallel implementation of `blazing_encoders` is significantly faster than `category_encoders`.
+Tests show, that data-parallel implementation of `blazing_encoders` is significantly faster than `category_encoders`.

-`blazing_encoders` finish working about 9 times faster on my Macbook Pro for a dataset with 100 000 rows and 100 randomly generated columns with 100 categories.
+For a dataset with 100 000 rows and 100 randomly generated columns with 100 categories in each `blazing_encoders` finish working about 9 times faster on my Macbook Pro.

-With the number of categories and columns in the dataset increased to 1000, `blzaing_encoders` will finish data processing in about 20 seconds.
-For `category_encoders` the same dataset took 23 minutes!
-As you can see, with large datasets and high-cardinality categorical columns, using `blazing_encoders` will save lots of your time.
+If we will increase the number of categories and columns in the dataset to 1000 `blzaing_encoders` will finish data processing in abount 20 seconds.
+For `category_encoders` it took 23 minutes!
+As you can see, with large datasets and high-cardinality categorical columns using `blazing_encoders` will save lots of your time.